coderofsalvation/usm/README.md

 # Background

 The author struggled for years with a proper solution.
+As a sounddesigner his audio / instrument library kept growing and growing.
-Searching thru network drives (sshfs / nfs / samba) is too slow in many cases.
+Searching thru network drives (sshfs / nfs / samba) is too slow in many cases, and not possible offline.
+USM only touches a networkdrive when preview or saving a file.